Skip to main content

 Should I appeal my Southwark PCN?

 Southwark issues a significant volume of PCNs across its CPZ network and moving traffic corridors.
 If you have evidence of unclear signage, a loading exemption, or a procedural error, it is worth making an informal challenge.
-London Tribunals data shows a reasonable proportion of South London council appeals succeed.
+London Tribunals data shows 37% of Southwark appeals were allowed or not contested in 2023/24.

 What are the deadlines for a Southwark PCN appeal?